Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 In the fight against lice, many experts argue that the right natural extracts should repel the parasites.
 This is a much better long-term solution.
 Killing the lice would only work temporarily before they return.

-In one study (1), researchers tested effects of different combinations of plant-based oils.
+In one study (1), researchers tested the effects of different combinations of plant-based oils.
 They also mixed DEET (N, N-diethyl-3-methylbenzamide), a common synthetic ingredient in insect repellants, with various natural oils.

 The researchers found that a blend of tea tree oil and peppermint oil outperformed all the other test groups.